ServiceStackApps/HelloMobile/README.md

 }
 ```

-The ASP.NET Host also needs to be configured to [use a wildcard mapping in IIS Express](https://stackoverflow.com/a/8569259/85785) to accommodate access from Mobile platforms that need to use a Remote IP to access the ServiceStack Instance running locally.
+The ASP.NET Host also needs to be configured to [use a wildcard mapping in IIS Express](https://stackoverflow.com/a/8569259/85785) to accommodate access from Mobile platforms that need to use a Remote IP to access the locally running ServiceStack Instance.

-The difference is how ServiceStack's AppHost is initialized where in ASP.NET it's initialized in
+The difference between .NET Core is how ServiceStack's AppHost is initialized, where in ASP.NET it's initialized in
 [Global.asax](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Server.AspNet/Global.asax.cs):

 ```csharp